jiasongchen/SSMSpine/README.md

 ## CONTACT

 To access the complete SSMSpine dataset, which is password-protected, kindly send an email to the jiasong.chen@miami.edu for further assistance.

+For further details regarding the project, please contact the corresponding author [Liang Liang](https://liangbright.wordpress.com/).

 ## CITATION